 Moses of the Allegheny told the possibly true story of an infant that survived the horrific and deadly Johnstown Flood of 1889 which was the result of a man-made dam breaking at the South Fork Fishing and Hunting Club, an exclusive retreat for industrialists including the likes of Andrew Carnegie.
 The members of this wealthy retreat were warned for years that the South Fork Dam needed serious work but they ignored these warnings until it far too late.

-The actual name of the child, if they were real, was lost to history but the story was that he was carried in his basket nearly to Pittsburgh in the flood waters.
-He was then rescued and sold to a man who owned an Oddities shop in downtown Pittsburgh.
+The actual name of the child, if he were real, was lost to history but the story was that he was carried through the flood waters in his boat shaped bassinet to Pittsburgh.
+He was rescued then sold to a man who owned an Oddities shop in downtown Pittsburgh.
 We do know the Oddities shop existed but could find no information about baby Moses.

 You can watch Dave English explain a bit about the performance on Youtube here.

 I served as a co-creator, producer, director, and editor on the show as well as creating the shows website (no longer available).
 Many of the shows online episodes are still available here on Youtube.
 Pictured alongside myself and Dave is Angela Seals who was our co-creator at the museum and all around amazing person.
-She is now the Deputy Director of the Cultural Office of the Pikes Peak Region.
+She is now a consultant making seriously amazing things possible in the great state of Colorado.

 Doctor Who Art Car

 (2013) First Night Parade - For the 50th anniversary of Doctor Who I built a Doctor Who art car for the 2014 First Night Parade.
 Every New Years Eve the Pittsburgh Cultural Trust hosts a variety of family friendly activities to ring in the New Year.
 The festivities including a parade that features art cars and puppets organized by artist and puppeteer Cheryl Capezzuti.